jleahred/dynparser/README.md

 ## TODO

-- performance info parsing rules
 - escape
   - on literals?
   - replace " by ' on literals ???
 - add errors to grammar

-* apply tail recursion parsing rule
+- apply tail recursion parsing rule
-* Move to an external crate IVector
+- Move to an external crate IVector
-* macro for eof
+- macro for eof
-* rules path on errors configurable (due to performance)
+- rules path on errors configurable (due to performance)
   - check. is it interesting to detail branches on or?
-* eof
+- eof

 ## Basic example